 Applying for a home loan is one of the biggest and most challenging life decisions someone can make.
-Bankwest holds the keys for some of the most important decisions for these people.
 Our goal was to provide a redesign of the application, increase the speed when applying for a loan, and increase the number of applicants.

 How our customers apply for home loans